Back to Skills & Talents

 First off, don't wallow.
 Acknowledge the mess, then get practical.
 Focus your energy on fixing processes and equipment, not just feelings.
 Next, talk to your team, really listen to your customers, and be honest about the journey.
 Small, steady improvements build lasting trust.
 Finally, refine your online story.
 Figure out what you don't want your venue to be, and then craft engaging narratives that help the digital world – search engines, AI assistants – understand and recommend you.

 It was a Friday, late November.
 The kind of cold, damp evening that usually means a full house, people wanting comfort food and a warm drink.
-Our little restaurant and bar, The Copper Kettle, tucked away just off the high street, was buzzing.
+Our little restaurant and bar, The Copper Kettle, just off the high street, was buzzing.
 Every table booked, the bar four deep.
 I remember looking out from the pass, a brief moment of pride, before the wheels came off.

-Maria, my head chef, a woman who usually ran her kitchen like a Swiss watch, looked strained.
+Maria, my head chef, a woman who usually ran her kitchen like clockwork, looked strained.
 The fryer, our old workhorse, had been making a funny noise all day.
-We’d pushed it, hoping it would hold out.
+We'd pushed it, hoping it would hold out.
 It didn't.
 Just as the first round of mains was hitting the pass, it sputtered, choked, and died.
 A thick, acrid smell filled the kitchen.
 Gone were the crispy chips, the breaded fish, the arancini.
 Half the menu, instantly off-limits.

 I tried to keep a lid on it, to project calm, but the ripple effect was immediate.
 Maria's usually unflappable demeanour cracked.
 The kitchen team, already under pressure, scrambled, improvising, but it was like trying to patch a burst dam with sticky tape.
 Orders were delayed.
 Everything just got confused.
 The front-of-house staff, usually so slick, started to look overwhelmed, their smiles faltering under the glare of increasingly impatient customers.

 Then came the table in the corner.
 A group of six, celebrating a birthday.
-They’d ordered a mix of fried starters.
-When the server, young Chloe, explained the fryer situation, offering alternatives, the lead man, a loud type, started to get agitated.
+They'd ordered a mix of fried starters.
+When the server, young Chloe, explained the fryer situation and offered alternatives, the lead man, a loud type, started to get agitated.
 He didn't want alternatives.
 He wanted what he'd ordered.
 He stood up, voice carrying, complaining about the 'shambles', the 'rip-off'.
 Other diners started to turn.
-Chloe, bless her, tried to de-escalate, but his anger seemed to feed on itself.
+Chloe, bless her, tried to calm things down, but his anger seemed to feed on itself.
 He demanded to speak to me, the owner.
 I walked over, feeling the blood drain from my face, knowing I was walking into a losing battle.
 I offered apologies, discounts, future free meals.
 Nothing worked.
 He paid for his drinks and led his party out, making sure everyone heard his parting shot about never coming back.
 That night, we lost more than just a table; we lost confidence.
 We limped to closing, the last few hours a blur of apologies, half-eaten plates, and the crushing weight of failure.

 That night, I just sat in the empty dining room, the smell of stale cooking oil and disappointment thick in the air.
 The bar was silent, the chairs upturned on tables.
 I felt utterly, completely broken.
 The thought of opening the doors again, facing another day, another customer, another potential disaster, was unbearable.
 I considered selling up.
 Just walking away from the whole thing.
 The dream I'd poured everything into felt like a hollow shell.